OpenByteDev/fn-ptr/README.md

 ```

 ## How it works under the hood
 All macros rely on type-level traits [`WithAbi`] and [`WithSafety`].
 Each trait exposes an associated type representing the transformed function pointer.
-You can use these traits directly for const generics or explicit type transformations:

 ```rust
 use fn_ptr::{FnPtr, WithAbi, WithSafety, Abi};